Founding and Managing Artistic Director of Kaha:wi Dance Theatre; Chancellor (Designate) McMaster University; Artist; Guest Speaker

 Santee’s performances have been featured on screen: Buffalo Tracks (APTN); Suite Indian and Rechargin by Mohawk filmmaker Shelley Niro (Turtle Night Productions).
 Her life and work has been the topic of documentaries: Freedom Series (Acme Productions); Dancing with Spirit Series (Soaring Heart Pictures); See and Hear the World (Amerimage Productions); For the Generations: Native Story and Performance (Painted Sky and Oregon Public Broadcasting); All Our Relations (Waterfront Productions, APTN); “The Sharing Circle (APTN); First Story (CTV Vancouver); Moccasins and Concrete: An Urban Native Story (CBC); dance documentary Kaha:wi – Cycle of Life produced by Wabungung Film Company (2014).

-Santee is a frequent teacher, lecturer, writer and inspirational speaker on contemporary dance and performance such as at: University of Trinidad & Tobago, McMaster University, University of Toronto, York University, George Washington University (US), Trent University, UQAM (QC), Brock University, Waseda University (JP), University of Puebla (MX), University of New Mexico (NM), University of California-Riverside (CA), Yokohama Arts Foundation, (JP), NAISDA Dance College (AU), International Society for the Performing Arts (ISPA) among others.
+Santee is a frequent teacher, lecturer, writer and inspirational speaker on contemporary dance and performance such as at: McMaster University, University of Toronto, York University, George Washington University (US), Trent University, UQAM (QC), Brock University, Waseda University (JP), University of Puebla (MX), University of New Mexico (NM), Yokohama Arts Foundation, (JP), NAISDA Dance College (AU), International Society for the Performing Arts (ISPA) among others.

-Santee is a pottery designer at family owned business Talking Earth Pottery located on Six Nations, freelance actor, writer and producer.
+Santee is a pottery designer at family owned business Talking Earth Pottery located on Six Nations.
 Her pottery pieces are in the collections of the Woodland Cultural Centre, Gardiner Museum, Royal Ontario Museum, Museum of Civilization, National Gallery of Canada and in private collections around the world.